lab-design/lab-design.github.io/projects.md

 ### [Panini](http://web.cs.iastate.edu/~panini/)

-Panini project is developing the capsule-oriented programming model.
+The Panini project is developing the capsule-oriented programming model.
-Capsule-oriented programming model is aimed at making concurrent software development easier by providing two properties: (1) given a module it ought to be possible to statically, and modularly identify all points in its code where other modules might interfere (interference points), and (2) given a module and
+This model is aimed at making concurrent software development easier by providing two properties: (1) given a module it ought to be possible to statically, and modularly identify all points in its code where other modules might interfere (interference points), and (2) given a module and